mfhepp/py4docker/README.md

 This should not be a problem on Apple OSX systems running ***Docker Desktop***, because the mechanism for accessing files on the host system is taking care of this issue.

 **Update 2024-01-10:** We are now setting the internal user's UID and GID to that of the user starting the `run_script.sh` script, as long as the UID is >= 1000.
-This should mitigate or solve the issue.
+This should mitigate or solve the issue. **If you run the script as a root user, the user UID and GID are *not passed* for security reasons.** You have to [configure Docker for rootless mode](https://docs.docker.com/engine/security/rootless/), which is a good practice anyway.

 ### Access to the Internet